yihui/yihui.org/content/knitr/_index.md

 full documentation of **knitr**, and you can find the [main manual](/knitr/demo/manual/), the [graphics manual](/knitr/demo/graphics/) and other [demos](/knitr/demos) / [examples](https://github.com/yihui/knitr-examples) here.
-You can also watch a [5-min video introduction](http://www.screenr.com/qcv8).
 For a more organized reference, see the [knitr book](https://github.com/yihui/knitr-book).

 ## Motivation